Sport in Belfast: Billiards

+The Ulster Reform Club is historically linked to billiards in Belfast since it opened in Royal Avenue in 1885.
+The Old Billiard Room is a 70ft by 30ft Billiard Room, which was designed to house four full-size tables.
+This room remained the primary billiards facility until 2007 when it became a function room.
+Previous club bedrooms also were turned into two adjoining snooker rooms with full-size Burroughes & Watts billiard tables.

+Pool

+The Belfast Interpool League is a competitive pool league.
+The league remains exceptionally active, having over 575 registered players across 20 teams.

+Pool is also enjoyed across many customers bars in Belfast, including Lavery's, Robinson's, The Botanic Inn, Kosy Social Club and the Crafty Elk.

 Gaelic football and hurling

-Gaelic football is one of the most popular spectator sports in the island of Ireland.
 Casement Park, in West Belfast has a capacity of 32,000 which makes it the second largest Gaelic Athletic Association ground in Ulster.
 It was named after Sir Roger Casement, one of the revolutionaries of the 1916 Easter Rising.
 Home to Antrim GAA, Casement was regularly host to finals in the Ulster Hurling Championship, which Antrim dominated before it was suspended.
-Football finals, traditionally have been played in Clones, County Monaghan.

 Queen's University and the University of Ulster, Jordanstown compete in the Sigerson Cup.
 This is the top division championship of university Gaelic football in Ireland.
 They also compete in the Fitzgibbon Cup, which is the Hurling university championship equivalent.

 Rugby Union

 1999 European champions Ulster, play at Ravenhill Stadium in South Belfast.
 The All-Ireland League is the national league for the 50 senior rugby union clubs in Ireland.
 There are three Belfast clubs in the league: Malone and Queen's University (Division 2A) and Belfast Harlequins (Division 2B).
 The Ulster Senior League and the Ulster Senior Cup are also competitions entered by senior rugby clubs in Ulster.

 There are seven junior clubs in Belfast: Belfast Met, CIYMS, Civil Service, Cooke, Grosvenor, Instonians and PSNI; and six schools play rugby: Campbell College, Belfast Royal Academy, Grosvenor Grammar School, Methodist College Belfast, Royal Belfast Academical Institution and Wellington College.